 Louisiana Seafood Festival

 Well, I knew writing this would make me hungry.
 I hope you feel inspired to book the next flight and eat your way through New Orleans.
-If you can’t get there soon enough the next best thing would be to find a New Orleans inspired restaurant near you!
+With all the great food around, you definitely won’t go hungry.
+If you need more inspiration, just ask a local!
+People love talking about food, and since NOLA is home to some of the best food in the world, locals are bound to have more than a few suggestions.
 As they say in The Big Easy, “Laissez les bons temps rouler!”